vladciobanu/evm-semantics/evm-prime.md

 -   Types not ending in `word` are types where the integer expresses the size in bits.
 -   They are immediately desugared into types ending in `word`.

-TODO (high): Explain what each different word type here means.
+TODO (high): Explain what each different word type here means and add appropriate desugarings.

 ```{.k .uiuck .rvk}
     syntax ABIType   ::= ArithType